joshSzep/therobotoverlord-mono/docs/business-requirements.md

 - **Outcomes**
   - Approved.
 The post appears in the topic.
 The Overlord may attach a visible commentary block.
   - Calibrated.
 The Overlord returns specific feedback in-character.
 The user may edit and resubmit.
   - Rejected.
 The post does not appear publicly.
-It is stored in the author’s private Graveyard and visible to admins and super admins.
-Moderators can also view rejected posts for anti-spam duties.
+It is stored in the author's private Graveyard and visible to the author, moderators, admins, and super admins.

 ## Private Messages
 - **Direct messages**